awsdocs/amazon-appstream2-developer-guide/doc_source/user-pool-admin.md

 # User Pool Administration<a name="user-pool-admin"></a>

 To create and manage users in the user pool, sign in to the AppStream 2\.0 console for the AWS Region you want and choose **User Pool** in the left navigation pane\.
 The User Pool dashboard supports bulk operations on a list of users for some actions\.
 You can select multiple users on which to perform the same action from the **Actions** list\.
-Bulk user creation or disable is not supported\.
 Users in the user pool are created and managed on a per\-Region basis\.

+AppStream 2\.0 does not support bulk user creation or disable\.
+However, you can use Amazon Cognito with the [CreateStreamingURL](https://docs.aws.amazon.com/appstream2/latest/APIReference/API_CreateStreamingURL.html) API action to manage access efficiently for multiple users\.
+Amazon Cognito user pools let you quickly create your own directory to sign up and sign in users\.
+In addition, you can use Amazon Cognito user pools to store user profiles\.
+For information about how to integrate AppStream 2\.0 with your Cognito User Pool, see the [Create a SaaS Portal with Amazon AppStream 2\.0](https://aws.amazon.com/appstream2/getting-started/isv-workshops/saas/) project\.

 **Note**
 AppStream 2\.0 sends email to users on your behalf when a new user is created or a user is assigned to a stack\.
-To ensure the email is delivered, add `no-reply@accounts.aws-region-code.amazonappstream.com` to your whitelist, where `aws-region-code` is a valid AWS Region code in which you are working\.
+To ensure the email is delivered, add `no-reply@accounts.aws-region-code.amazonappstream.com` to your allow list, where `aws-region-code` is a valid AWS Region code in which you are working\.
 If users are having difficulty finding the emails, ask them to check their "spam" email folder\.

 **Topics**
 + [Creating a User](#user-pool-admin-create)